-- 58. Direct and contracted workers under the project include the staff and consultants of EG, staff and consultants of Contractor Organizations and PFIs involved in the implementation of Component 1, staff and consultants at NBG and MoESD involved in the implementation of Component 2, as well as any other consultants employed by the above agencies for the purposes of Project implementation. - 59.
+58. Direct and contracted workers under the Project include the staff and consultants of EG, staff and

+- consultants of Contractor Organizations and PFIs involved in the implementation of Component 1, staff and consultants at NBG and MoESD involved in the implementation of Component 2, as well as any other consultants employed by the above agencies for the purposes of Project implementation. - 59.
 As state agencies, EG and NBG have internal human resource policies that conform to the national law.
 Employees of MoESD are civil servants.
 Under the Project, EG will strengthen selected aspects of their human resource policies to be materially consistent with ESS 2, such as develop a clear grievance mechanism for its employees and introduce the requirement for signing of Code of Conduct.
 A generic example of workers' grievance mechanism is available in Annex 8 of this ESMF. - 60.
-Contractor Organizations, as per terms to be included in their ToRs and contracts, will commit to adhering to national labor legislation (Labor Code, Labor Safety Law) and maintaining a functioning grievance mechanism for their employees. - 61.
-Similarly, any PFIs associated with the Project will commit to maintaining and implementing human resource (HR) policies and procedures consistent with requirements under national law, introduce or maintain (if already existing) a functioning grievance mechanism for their employees, and ensure that Project workers are informed of and have access to these policies and to the grievance mechanism. - 62.
-All employee grievance mechanisms available to Project direct and contracted workers will include provisions for safe and confidential receipt, referral, and redressal of sexual exploitation and abuse (SEA) and sexual harassment (SH) complaints (see example in Annex 8).
+PFIs associated with the Project shall commit to maintaining and implementing human resource (HR) policies and procedures consistent with requirements under national law, introduce or maintain (if already existing) a functioning grievance mechanism for their employees, and ensure that Project workers are informed of and have access to these policies and to the grievance mechanism. - 61.
+All employee grievance mechanisms available to Project direct and contracted workers must include provisions for safe and confidential receipt, referral, and redressal of sexual exploitation and abuse (SEA) and sexual harassment (SH) complaints (see example in Annex 8).